 End Option 1

-Option 2: Include the following for exclusively directly connected customers with a BPA NT Transmission Agreement.
+Option 2: Include the following for exclusively directly connected customers with a BPA NT Agreement.

-Over the term of this Agreement, «Customer Name» may be required to purchase or may have the option to purchase Transmission Scheduling Service from Power Services in accordance with Exhibit F. If «Customer Name» is required or elects to purchase Transmission Scheduling Service from Power Services, then Exhibit F shall be replaced with the Transmission Scheduling Service exhibit.
-If «Customer Name» is not purchasing Transmission Scheduling Service from Power Services, then «Customer Name» shall comply with the scheduling requirements described in sections 2 and 3 of Exhibit F.
+Over the term of this Agreement, «Customer Name» may be required to purchase or may have the option to purchase Transmission Scheduling Service from Power Services in accordance with Exhibit F. If «Customer Name» is required or elects to purchase Transmission Scheduling Service from Power Services, then «Customer Name» shall comply with the scheduling requirements described in Exhibit F, Transmission Scheduling Service.
+If «Customer Name» is not purchasing Transmission Scheduling Service from Power Services, then «Customer Name» shall comply with the scheduling requirements described in Exhibit F, Scheduling.

 End Option 2